rritaz/starter-academic/content/research-in-progress/_index.md

 #### Working Papers
-Small meta-analysis with the standardized mean difference effect size. **Zejnullahi, R.** and Hedges, L.V.
+ - Small meta-analysis with the standardized mean difference effect size (with Larry Hedges)

 #### In preparation
-Meta-analysis of clinical trials based on binary data and a small number of studies. **Zejnullahi, R.** and Hedges, L.V. \
+ - Meta-analysis of clinical trials based on binary data and a small number of studies (with Larry Hedges)

-Considerations in heterogeneity variance estimation in small meta-analysis.
+ - Considerations in heterogeneity variance estimation in small meta-analysis.

 #### Research in Progress